wormster/macs-sample-web-api/README.md

 # macs-sample-web-api for Entity Framework
-Open a Developer PowerShell from VS
+Open the Developer PowerShell from VS, View -> Terminal

 cd Macs.WebApi.Endpoints

+Enter the following command to add the tools for EF

+dotnet tool install -g dotnet-ef

+Confirm the version

+dotnet ef --version

 Enter the following command to create the migration file in the Migrations folder within the Macs.WebApi.DataAccess project.